stefanhacks/TruckScript/README.md

 Honestly this was the one thing I was most afraid of.
 NPM builds, webpacking, hosting, CI are things I always use but rarely set them up.
 Taking notes and doing things my way made way for great lessons and it paid of.
 Netlify was easy to set up and get running in no time, and although I struggled a bit with parcel building cycle in the beginning it was only a matter of getting used to it.

 #### Canvas manipulation:
 Simple, if not exhausting.
 Drawing frame by frame reminds me of pure Java lessons, no wonder Game Engines are all around us.
 But once you get the grip and have the basic structure in, it becomes simple to get it going.
+I'm happy I managed to slide in mobile resizing support, even.

 #### Data manipulation:
 Localstorage is quite easily accessible and manageable by JS so no great adventure to be told here.
 It can get confusing, certainly, if you don't do your usual cleanup afterwards when testing, but it's another one of those things you get used to.